Chart Color Schemes

 Melton South - Weir Views is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Melton South - Weir Views' dwelling structure, as per the latest Census, consisted of 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other').
-In comparison, Melbourne metro had 90.9% houses and 9.1% other dwellings.
-Home ownership in Melton South - Weir Views was at 20.2%, with mortgaged dwellings at 40.3% and rented ones at 39.5%.
+Melton South - Weir Views had 89.7% houses and 10.3% other dwellings in the latest Census, compared to Melbourne metro's 90.9% houses and 9.1% other dwellings.
+Home ownership was at 20.2%, with mortgaged dwellings at 40.3% and rented dwellings at 39.5%.
 The median monthly mortgage repayment was $1,517, lower than Melbourne metro's $1,800.
-Median weekly rent in the area was $321, compared to Melbourne metro's $351.
-Nationally, Melton South - Weir Views' mortgage repayments were significantly lower at $1,517 versus Australia's average of $1,863, while rents were substantially below the national figure of $375.
+Median weekly rent was $321, compared to Melbourne metro's $351.
+Nationally, mortgage repayments were significantly lower at $1,517 versus the Australian average of $1,863, and rents were substantially below the national figure of $375 at $321.

 Frequently Asked Questions - Housing